Skip to content

 Moray: Overview

 Moray consists of circular terraces set into natural depressions.
-The structure resembles an amphitheater, but the complex is more conceived as a system: terraces, canals, water management, and areas that create different conditions.
+The structure looks like an amphitheater, but the complex is designed more as a system: terraces, canals, water management, and areas that create different conditions.

 A common explanation describes Moray as a site for agricultural experiments.
-Different terraces create different microclimates because wind, sun, depth, and water management interact.
-The practical benefit is obvious: plants react to temperature, humidity, proximity to frost, and duration of sunlight.
+Different terraces create different microclimates, because wind, sun, depth and water management interact.
+The practical benefit is obvious: plants react to temperature, humidity, proximity to frost and hours of sunshine.

-At the same time, there is room for other interpretations, as ritual use in the Andes was often linked to agriculture.
-Moray should therefore not be understood merely as a laboratory or merely as a ceremonial site, but as a complex Inca landscape with technical and symbolic dimensions.
+At the same time, there is room for other interpretations, because ritual use in the Andes was often linked to agriculture.
+Moray should therefore not only be understood as a laboratory or only as a ceremonial site, but as a complex Inca landscape with technical and symbolic dimensions.

 Paths lead along the edges and partly to lower levels.
 Steps and uneven passages are part of it.
-Sturdy footwear helps, as fine dust and loose stones are happy to play along.
+Sturdy footwear helps, as fine dust and loose stones like to play along.

 Morning light often provides clearer contours.
-Wind is common, and a thin scarf can suddenly prove useful.
+Wind is common, and a thin scarf can suddenly be useful.
 A short break at the upper edge shows the entire geometry most impressively.

 The terraces of Moray are most striking from a distance.